frankwallis/redux-latch/README.md

 });
 ```

 Then in your asynchronous action creators:

+## Higher-Order Actions ##